theupdateframework/python-tuf/docs/adr/0010-repository-library-design.md

-That said, there are some tricky parts of repository maintenance (e.g. initialization, snapshot update, hashed bin management) that would benefit from having a canonical implementation.
+That said, there are some tricky parts of repository maintenance (e.g. initialization, snapshot update, hashed bin management) that would benefit from having a canonical implementation, both for easier adoption of python-tuf and as a reference for other implementations.
 Likewise, a well designed library could make some repeated actions (e.g. version bumps, expiry updates, signing) much easier to manage.

 ### repository_tool -like API